Marconi Martello: Rampart

 Marconi saw the introduction of the UKADGE system as an opportunity to make practical use of their stacked-beam design.
 They proposed a new radar with the same performance as the Linesman radars, but in a form that was semi-mobile, or "transportable" in UK parlance.
 Backup systems could be stored away from the radar stations and then set up rapidly in the event the station was attacked.
 Chain Home had only survived attacks by the Luftwaffe due to the availability of backup radar systems that could be put into operation within hours, and Marconi noted their design could offer the same capability.

 The proposal generated considerable interest and was formalized in 1973 as "Rampart".
 As Rampart was generally designed to meet the performance of the Type 85 and Type 84 radars of Linesman, it had several specific requirements.
-Among them was a very high maximum scanning angle to allow it to track aircraft as they passed overhead at high altitudes, rapid scanning to provide up-to-date data as interceptor aircraft approached their targets and a range on the order of 240 nmi.
+Among them was a very high maximum scanning angle to allow it to track aircraft as they passed overhead at high altitudes, rapid scanning to provide up-to-date data as interceptor aircraft approached their targets, and a range on the order of 240 nmi, matching the Type 85.
 In 1975 they began building a prototype version for this mission, which became the Improved UKADGE (IUKADGE) project.